 The evaporator coil in your HVAC system is consistently damp, namely during warmer months.
 By constantly shining UVC light on the coil, mold and bacteria are unable to grow.

 2. Cleaner Indoor Air

-Media air filters may be effective at trapping dust, pollen, dander and other big pollutants, but only the highest-rated HEPA filters can trap the smaller bacteria and viruses.
+Media air filters can trap the smaller bacteria and viruses.
 UV lights reduce the concentration of microorganisms in the air without affecting airflow.

 3. Better Efficiency